 - The Chasm is a short 20 minutes return hike to witness the sheer power of water and rain.

 - The Gertrude Saddle is a hard-alpine hike with scenic mountain views, waterfalls, and even ice fields.
 Schedule up to 6 hours but avoid hiking during wet conditions.
 Not suitable in winter.
 The first hour is easy to hike before you start climbing huge granite rocks.
 Metal ropes assist you, but for this hike, you need to be experienced.

-- Lake Marian, a pretty steep ascent which took us one way 1.40 h plus break at the alpine lake.
+- Lake Marian, a pretty steep ascent which took us one way 1.40 h plus a break at the alpine lake.
 Schedule 4 hours for the 8 km trail to the beautiful lush rainforest.
 You can hike this trail throughout the year.
 If this is too long for you, just walk until the thundering Marian Creek for up to 15 minutes.
 The trail is wet, muddy, rooty, and slippery.

 - Key Summit at the Divide car park, the beginning of the Routeburn Track, a smooth but steep max.
 3 hours return hike is open all year.
 Consider snow can occur until spring.
-After almost an hour its branches and leaves the Routeburn to the summit.
+After almost an hour it branches and leaves the Routeburn to the summit.
 You get rewarded with a 360 degrees view from the summit on a clear day.